-The Navy QM rating should not be confused with the job of the quartermaster in the Army.
+The Navy QM rating should not be confused with the job of the Quartermaster in the Army.

-Quartermasters are one of the oldest rates in the United States Navy, and one of only four that are still ratings in the modern Navy, along with Yeoman (YN), Gunners Mate (GM), and Boatswains Mate (BM).
+Quartermasters are one of the oldest jobs in the United States Navy, and one of only four that are still ratings in the modern Navy, along with Yeoman (YN), Gunners Mate (GM), and Boatswains Mate (BM).

 Related Article – Navy Yeoman (YN): Career Details